pyrocko/pyrocko/doc/source/topics/pyrocko-gf.rst

     # Define a list of pyrocko.gf.Target objects, representing the recording
     # devices.
 In this case one three-component seismometer is represented with
-    # three distict target objects.
+    # three distinct target objects.
 The channel orientations are guessed from
     # the channel codes here.
     waveform_targets = [
         gf.Target(